Board Chair: Elizabeth Christopherson, Rita Allen Foundation

 Treasurer: Keesha Gaskins-Nathan, Rockefeller Brothers Fund

-Keesha Gaskins is the director for the Democratic Practice–United States program at the Rockefeller Brothers Fund.
+Keesha Gaskins-Nathan is the director for the Democratic Practice–United States program at the Rockefeller Brothers Fund.
 Prior to joining the Rockefeller Brothers Fund, she was senior counsel with the Brennan Center for Justice, serving as the director of the Redistricting and Representation program.
 Her portfolio included redistricting reform, voting rights, and elections, with a focus on voter suppression issues.
 Keesha is a frequent lecturer and writer on issues related to women and politics, movement building, and democratic reform, and is the author of a number of articles and publications.
 Keesha served as executive director for the League of Women Voters Minnesota and was the executive director for the Minnesota Women’s Political Caucus.
 She worked for a number of years as a trial attorney, most notably with the firm Bowman and Brooke, LLC.
 Keesha also served as a special assistant appellate public defender for the State of Minnesota.

-PACE Executive Director: Kristen Cambell
+PACE CEO: Kristen Cambell

 Kristen Cambell is Executive Director of PACE, a philanthropic laboratory for funders seeking to maximize their impact on democracy and civic life in America.
 Previously, Kristen ran her own consulting practice focused on civic engagement, education, and leadership.
 She served the National Conference on Citizenship as its Chief Program Officer, and has held philanthropic roles at the Case Foundation and Points of Light.
 Kristen is an AmeriCorps Alum and serves on the board of United Philanthropy Forum and Citizen University, as well as the advisory groups of several national groups, including the working group of the Philanthropy Initiative at the Smithsonian Institution.